Telephone and Email

 CF Scholarships

 CF offers more than 300 institutional scholarships with more than $1 million total annual awards.
 CF utilizes a single online application for all of its scholarships and all students are encouraged to apply.
-The priority deadline date for submitting a scholarship application for the 2022-2023 academic year is June 15, 2022, however, applications can still be submitted after the priority deadline.
+The priority deadline date for submitting a scholarship application for the 2024-2025 academic year is July 30, 2024, however, applications can still be submitted after the priority deadline.
 Most scholarships require the student to demonstrate financial need on the FAFSA and be enrolled for 6 credit hours in the semester that they receive the scholarship.
 All scholarships require the student to have a 2.5 GPA or above.

 To locate the CF online scholarship application, log in to the MyCF student portal, click on the My Financial Aid button, then select the Scholarship Application.